Punnagai Mannan: Plot

 Malini continues to spend time with Chellapa, whose sense of humour she enjoys.
 This makes Sethu jealous so he attempts to mimic Chellapa's mannerisms but injures himself.
 Sethu finds out about Chellapa's own failed relationship, which he tried to forget by wearing a mask of Chaplin.
 Sethu and Malini unite Chellapa with his former lover Padmini, who never married.
 Sethu again experiences pressure from Malini's father because Malini is Sinhalese and Sethu is Tamilian.
 Malini travels from Sri Lanka to Tamil Nadu to join Sethu.
 Understanding the tight bond between Malini and Sethu, Malini's father approves their marriage.

-Ranjani's father hears about Sethu's marriage and wants to take revenge for his daughter's death.
+Ranjani's father hears about Sethu's marriage and intends to kill him.
 On the day of Sethu's engagement, he gives Sethu's father a basket of apples in which a time bomb is placed, pretending it is a gift for his son.
 Sethu's father places the basket in Chellapa's car, in which Sethu and Malini leave to visit Sethu's cliff.
 Learning of the bomb's presence, Sethu's father and Chellapa try to stop Sethu and Malini but the explosion kills the couple.
-Chellapa places flowers on the place of their deaths.
+Chellapa later places flowers on the cliff, the place of their deaths.